emcf/thepipe/README.md

 )

 # you can also re-chunk later.
-# chunk_by_page returns one chunk for each page (for example: each webpage, PDF page, or PowerPoint slide).
+# chunk_by_page returns one chunk for each page (for example: each PDF page or PowerPoint slide).
 chunks = chunk_by_page(chunks)
 ```